salesforce-ux/stylelint-sds/README.md

 If the SARIF viewer doesn’t automatically go to the line of code when you click on an error or warning, follow these steps.

 1. In the SARIF viewer pop-up window, click Locate.
-2. In the VS Code file explorer or code editor, locate the file.
+2. In the file explorer or code editor, locate the file.
 3. Click on the errors in the SARIF viewer, and it navigates directly to the relevant line of code.